Summary: In this laboratory, you will experiment with the use and application of some of Scheme's basic input and output procedures.

 d.
 Reflect on what happened.
 Did you need to type any Scheme?
 Could someone else use step c without understanding the underlying Scheme?

 Rewrite the code in exercise 1 to use

 a.
 Write a Scheme program that reads in the three coefficients of a quadratic equation (the a, b, and c in ax2 + bx + c) and prints out the roots of the equation.
 You should model this program on exercise 3.

 b.
 Save the program in a file and execute it from the command line.

-Write a program repeatedly asks for a value and computes its square root.
+Update your answer to number 3 so that your program repeatedly asks for a value and computes its square root.
 You will probably need to

 a.
 Put the stuff (request for value, computation of a value, display of that value) in a procedure.